 Syntax tab

 Every token in the corpus carries a signed dependency distance to its head (distance = position of the word minus position of its head; 0 marks the root).
-The workbench recovers each word’s head from that record and draws the sentence’s dependency tree; the trees are unlabelled, because the corpus stores the attachment but not the relation name.

 - Pick a sentence: choose a work, book, and line number; the dependency tree (renderable horizontally, vertically, or as bracketed text) and a token table are drawn for the sentence containing that line (with a selector when two sentences share the line).
-A manual TSV mode remains for pasting external trees.

 - Syntax-Meter Interface Search: because the same tokens carry their metrical record, the tab measures the syntax-metre interface directly from the corpus: where sentence boundaries fall in the verse (line end, the caesura points, the bucolic diaeresis), how many lines are enjambed, how many dependency arcs cross a line boundary, plus head direction and dependency length by part of speech.